Russian suspected of $4bn Bitcoin laundering op to be extradited to US

 Alexander Vinnik, 38, was arrested in Greece in July and is wanted by both the States and Moscow.
 Authorities suspect he was ringleader and responsible for alleged laundering activity since 2011.

 Vinnik has denied the charges against him.
-Reuters reports that a Greek court today cleared him to be extradited to the US, where he could face up to 55 years in prison.
+Reuters reports that a Greek court today cleared him to be extradited to America, where he could face up to 55 years in prison if convicted.

 He is reportedly appealing the decision in Greece's supreme court.